Clam garden: Food source

-Clam gardens were a food source for many Coast Salish peoples, and provided food security to many diverse First Nation communities.
-This was due to the abundance of clams that could be easily harvested and were readily accessible.
-Women and children were the primary group tasked with harvesting clams at low tide, though everyone in the community could participate.
-Once harvested, families could consume the clams immediately or smoke them to be preserved for the winter.
-Resources of clams, either smoked or harvested from the gardens were important since they served as sustenance when other foods were scarce.
-Some nations, such as the Kwakwaka'wakw nation, traditionally harvested clams from October to early March so as to avoid the red tide.
+Clam gardens were an intertidal food source for many Indigenous peoples on the Pacific Northwest Coast (including Coast Salish peoples), and provided food security to many diverse First Nation communities.
+Clam Gardens facilitated an abundance of clams that could be readily harvested and accessible during low tides.
+While everyone in the community participated, women and children were heavily involved in the harvesting activity.
+Once collected, families could consume the clams immediately or smoke them to be preserved for later use.
+During winter, clams harvested from clam gardens were important since they served as sustenance when other foods were scarce or difficult to access.
+Some nations, such as the Kwakwaka'wakw nation, traditionally harvested clams from October to early March so as to avoid the red tide which can be associated with Paralytic Shellfish poisoning.

-Clam gardens were not exclusive to humans but also served as a protein-rich food source for various animals during the spring or summer, such as raccoons, mink, river otters, bears, sea ducks, and geese.
+Although Clam gardens were created by people, these intertidal features also served as a habitat and source for various animals during the spring or summer, including mammals (raccoons, mink, river otters, bears) and birds (sea ducks, and geese) and a host of invertebrates.

 Knowledge transmission

 Traditional clam harvesting also allowed for intergenerational knowledge transmission, with Elders passing down knowledge about clam gardens to the next generation.
-Clam gardens were similar to an outdoor classroom, where traditional knowledge, language and cultural practices could be learned by the community.
+Clam gardens were similar to an outdoor classroom, where traditional knowledge, language and cultural practices could be enacted by the community.

 Ownership

-Each Nation has specific protocols and governance systems around land management, and many access areas are family-based.
+Each Nation has specific protocols and governance systems around resource management, and many access areas are family-based.
 For clam gardens, families often asserted ownership by regularly tending to the beach and maintaining the rock wall.
 These clam gardens were stewarded for the next generation.
 Historically, unmanaged clam gardens could be harvested by anyone in the community.
 Families could claim ownership by building their own clam garden on an undeveloped beach area in their traditional territory.